bqfan/AwesomeStorybook/README.md

 # RN Storybook (ondevice)

-In this template you can now run `yarn storybook` to start ondevice storybook or `yarn start` to start your expo app.
+In this template you can now run `pnpm storybook` to start ondevice storybook or `pnpm start` to start your expo app.
 This works via env variables and expo constants.

 ```sh